Balukuu/mazecart.github.io/README.md

 - Delivery Apps: Several web/mobile solutions specialize in online delivery in multiple fields, especially grocery.
 Examples include Jumia, widely used in Africa.
 - Local Delivery Services: In recent years, there has been a large influx of young people in the field of delivery.
 Many start by finding a motorcycle, doing optional modifications, and starting work.

-By leveraging technology, SwiftCart aims to transform the grocery shopping experience and make it more convenient and efficient for users.
+By leveraging technology, MazeCart aims to transform the grocery shopping experience and make it more convenient and efficient for users.

 ## Architecture